How to Calm Anxious Brain Chatter: Cognitive Behavioral Therapy Tips for Anxiety

 There is already some great information in a previous post on utilizing mindfulness.
 Mindfulness can help you feel grounded when your anxious chatter feels like it is sweeping you away.
 Mindfulness can help you stay in the present and focused when anxiety threatens to overwhelm you.
 Anxiety is always future oriented, so when we’re anxious we rarely pay attention to what’s actually real and happening in front of us.
 Even taking just a few minutes in between the busy tasks of your day to notice your surroundings and take deep breaths can help calm the anxious chatter.

-Tip 5: Find a CBT therapist for support.
+Tip 5: Find a CBT therapist for anxiety.

 A therapist trained in Cognitive Behavioral Therapy for anxiety might help you to utilize some of the above techniques but can also help you identify the root causes of your anxiety.
 Often discovering where your anxiety is coming from can help you to develop coping strategies that are personalized to your specific situations.
 A CBT therapist can also provide essential support as you work through your anxious thoughts and move toward thriving.